-This letter is amended to reflect the governor's latest proclamations 20-32 and share guidance from the Washington State Department of Health (DOH) and the Centers for Disease Control and Prevention (CDC) on health care workers returning to work after COVID-19 infection or exposure .
+This letter is amended to reflect the governor's latest proclamation 20-32, share guidance from the Washington State Department of Health (DOH) and the Centers for Disease Control and Prevention (CDC) on health care workers returning to work after COVID-19 infection or exposure, and clarify information previously provided about Governor Proclamation 20-10.
 The information in this letter is current as of April 3, 2020.
 Some of this is new and supersedes previous guidance given, while other information repeats and reinforces previous guidance.